London police taking 'no further action' over Prince Andrew review

 "This review has concluded and we are taking no further action," the force said Monday in a statement emailed to CNN.

 Giuffre, an alleged victim of sex offender and disgraced financier Jeffrey Epstein, alleged she was forced to perform sex acts with Prince Andrew.
-She said that she was trafficked by Epstein and forced to have sex with his friends, including the Duke of York, when she was underage.
+She said she was trafficked by Epstein and forced to have sex with his friends, including the Duke of York, when she was underage.

+Andrew has denied similar allegations from Giuffre in the past.
+On Monday, a source close to Prince Andrew said, "it comes as no surprise that the Met Police have confirmed that, having reviewed the sex assault claims against The Duke for a third time, they are taking no further action."

+"Despite pressure from the media and claims of new evidence, the Met have concluded that the claims are not sufficient to warrant any further investigation.
+The Duke has always vigorously maintained his innocence and continues to do so," the source added.

 The Met also said it would not be taking action following a review of claims uncovered in an investigation by London-based Channel 4 News in June, which reported "more than half a dozen claims that young women and girls are alleged to have been targeted, trafficked, groomed, or abused in the UK for more than a decade by Epstein and British socialite Ghislaine Maxwell."
 Maxwell has pleaded not guilty to sex trafficking and other charges.